magarena/magarena/launch4j/Readme.txt

 To obtain the Java jar, Magarena.exe can simply be renamed to Magarena.jar because it is also an archive.
 To execute the Java jar, use java -Xmx256m -jar Magarena.jar.

-Do not forget to execute Download Images in the Arena menu the first time you run a new release.
+Do not forget to execute "Download images" in the Arena menu the first time you run a new release.
 Otherwise you will see a lot of question marks.
 The application stops automatically when downloading is finished.

 Magarena supports the following keyboard shortcuts :